asvd/invoke/README.md

 times or even after the event has actually been fired.

-Normally the exposed function takes a callback (or sereval callbacks) in order to report the result.
+Normally an exposed function takes a callback (or sereval callbacks) in order to report the result.
 If no callbacks are provided upon the function call, the responce is sent immediately.
-Otherwise the response is only sent when an exposed function invokes a callback.
+Otherwise the response is only sent when an exposed function invokes a callback on the server side.

-If a problem happened during the exposed function execution, the error is sent as a responce and provided as an argument to the last callback on the arguments list (which is assumed to be the failure callback).
+If a problem has occured during the exposed function execution, the error is sent in a responce and provided as an argument to the last callback on the arguments list (which is assumed to be the failure callback).